Adaptive estimation of quantum observables

 using $M$ repeated preparations of the quantum state.
 Here, all $c_j$ are real constants, the Pauli string (PS) $P_j$ labels a tensor product of Pauli operators, and $\langle Q\rangle \equiv \langle Q\rangle_\rho = \tr(\rho Q)$ denotes the expectation value of an observable $Q$ with respect to the quantum state $\rho$.

 Devising a protocol that allocates the budget $M$ to minimise the estimation error is far from trivial.
-Several approaches have been proposed, including joint measurements of pairwise commuting operators \cite{McClean2016The-theory}, randomized and derandomized measurements \cite{Arrasmith2020Operator, Huang2021Efficient,hadfield2020measurements,hadfield2021adaptive}, grouping by weights \cite{Crawford2021Efficient}, neural networks \cite{Torlai2020Precise}, minimizing the number of measurement groups \cite{jena2019pauli,verteletskyi2020measurement,hadfield2020measurements,Bujiao2021}, and a method based on maximum entropy and optimal transport \cite{rouze2021learning}.
-In this work, we introduce a measurement scheme for estimating observables that adaptively allocates the measurement budget based on previously collected data, allows for non-bitwise commutation between PS, and assesses both the average and variance of the observable $O$ in Eq.~\eqref{eq:operator_def}.
+Several approaches have been proposed, including joint measurements of pairwise commuting operators \cite{McClean2016The-theory}, randomized and derandomized measurements \cite{Arrasmith2020Operator, Huang2021Efficient,hadfield2020measurements,hadfield2021adaptive}, grouping by weights \cite{Crawford2021Efficient}, neural networks \cite{Torlai2020Precise}, minimizing the number of measurement groups \cite{jena2019pauli,verteletskyi2020measurement,hadfield2020measurements,Bujiao2021,Gokhale2019,hamamura2020efficient,Yen2019Measuring,Izmaylov2019}, and a method based on maximum entropy and optimal transport \cite{rouze2021learning}.
+In this work, we introduce a measurement scheme for estimating observables that adaptively allocates the measurement budget based on previously collected data, allows for both non-bitwise commutation between PS and overlap in their grouping, and assesses both the average and variance of the observable $O$ in Eq.~\eqref{eq:operator_def}.